-- (a) Generalized shore lines of all open water areas, large lakes and rivers shall be shown except where they conflict with data more applicable to the function of the chart. - (b) 7.6.2 Within each quadrilateral formed by the parallels and meridians, the area minimum altitude shall be shown.
+- (a) Generalized shore lines of all open water areas, large lakes and rivers shall be shown except where they conflict with data more applicable to the function of the chart. - (b) 7.6.2 Within each quadrilateral formed by the parallels and meridians, the area minimum altitude shall be shown. - Note 1: Quadrilaterals formed by the parallels and meridians normally correspond to the whole degree of latitude and longitude.
+Regardless of the chart scale being used, the area minimum altitude relates to the consequent quadrilateral.

-- e parallels and meridians normally correspond to the whole - Note 1.- Quadrilaterals formed by the parallels and meridians normally correspond to the whole degree of latitude and longitude.
-Regardless of the chart scale being used, the area minimum altitude relates to the consequent quadrilateral. - Note 2.
+- Note 2.
 Refer to the Procedures for Air Navigation Aircraft Operations (PANS OPS, Doc 8168), Volume II, Part I, Section 2, Chapter 1, 1.8, for method for determination of area minimum altitude. - (c) Where charts are not True North orientated, this fact and the selected orientation used shall be clearly indicated.